Skip to Main Content

 Privacy Considerations

 Another consideration with AI Tools is the issue of privacy.
 Any and all information shared with an AI Tool becomes a part of that AI Tool's dataset and "training" without concern for privacy.
 This carries implications for one's own personal and sensitive information as well as concerns for sharing other's information and scholarship.
-If an author's scholarship is located behind a paywall in a library database, it is unethical to upload this information into an AI Tool thus making it a part of the dataset without the author's expressed permission.
+If an author's scholarship is located behind a paywall in a library database, it is unethical to upload this information into an AI Tool thus making it a part of the dataset without the author's expressed permission (see the legal considerations tab for more info).
 It is also necessary to consider FERPA guidelines for the protection of your own and other students' information before sharing it with an AI Tool.

 Make sure to understand the privacy policy of an AI Tool you interact with and consider all the ramifications of using that tool.